L'écume des jours (opera): Composition history

 Denisov conceived of the opera in the 1970s, and he worked on it up until 1981.
 The libretto is written in French.
 In it, Denisov used text from the novel and from numerous songs by Boris Vian.
 He also used religious texts, including a song by an anonymous author (14th tableau), a text from a funeral liturgy (13th tableau), and the Latin text from the mass (Credo and Gloria – 2nd tableau) and from the requiem (Agnus dei and Requiem aeternam – 13th tableau).

 Denisov defined his opera as a lyrical drama.
 The musical language is typical of Denisov's music of the 1980s with complex chromatic vocal lines, dissonant harmony and rich orchestral textures.
 There are many quotations, hidden quotations or allusions to music of different styles and epochs: songs by Duke Ellington, American jazz, French chanson, or Gregorian chant.
 All of these are veiled and transformed in some way, and even the quotation from Wagner’s Tristan und Isolde has a jazzy hue.

 The duration of the work is 2 hours and 20 minutes.
 It was published by Le Chant du Monde in Paris.

 Performance history

 The premiere performance was given on 15 March 1986 at the Opéra-Comique in Paris, conducted by John Burdekin and directed by Jean-Claude Fall.
 Subsequently, productions were mounted at the Perm Opera Theatre in 1989 and the Staatsoper Stuttgart in late 2012.
+The second French production was mounted in Lille in November 2025, conducted by Bassem Akiki and directed by Anna Smolar.